 Here’s what you should take into consideration when browsing ancestry DNA tests:

-• Region coverage – Your ethnic and genealogical maps will spread over world regions covered by your chosen company.
+- Region coverage – Your ethnic and genealogical maps will spread over world regions covered by your chosen company.
 The more surface it investigates, the more detailed the picture of your genetic impact and geographical relevance.
 Just to put some things into perspective, Living DNA covers 80 regions, 23andMe covers 150, and AncestryDNA 350.

-• Genetic markers checked This is the number of places within your genome the ancestry DNA test will check for matches.
-Understandably, the higher the number, the higher the accuracy of your results.
+- Genetic markers checked – This is the number of places within your genome the ancestry DNA test will check for matches.
+Understandably, the higher the number, the higher the accuracy of your results

-• Gene populations explored This entails the number of ethnic groups against which your DNA strain will be compared in search for possible matches.
-A higher numbers of genetic groups will give you a clearer and more precise picture of percentages present in your ethnic ancestry.
+. - Gene populations explored – This entails the number of ethnic groups against which your DNA strain will be compared in search for possible matches.
+A higher number

-• In-house DNA database – The company’s database dictates how many potential DNA matches you’ll be able to find, so it’s always better to go with a provider that’s in the business longer, as it has had ample time to gather a significant pool of customers.
+, so the time you’ll spend waiting for the test results is also important.
+The general time frame for ancestry tests is 6-8 weeks, but it can also take 10-12 weeks in some cases, like with Living DNA’s ancestry test. - In-house DNA database – The company’s database dictates how many potential DNA matches you’ll be able to find, so it’s always better to go with a provider that’s in the business longer, as it has had ample time to gather a significant pool of customers.
 However, a modest database doesn’t immediately spell a poor company, especially considering that many companies allow customers to transfer their data to other companies.

 The problem is, the highest numbers are not all within one company.
 For example, Living DNA has the highest number of reference populations, but AncestryDNA checks the highest number of genetic markers.
 This conundrum is made easier and more comprehensive by our compare DNA ancestry tests page.